acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

 You will generally ssh into different machines and it is a good idea to look at the sytem specifications before executing any commands.

-You can use the `uname` command to display the basic software information like kernal name, version, hostname, release, architecture etc
+You can use the `uname` command to display the basic software information like kernel name, version, hostname, release, architecture etc

 ```bash
 uname -a # argument -a stands for list all